 The Recall menu lets you choose what you want to recall, and where you want to recall it from.
 Among the types of files you can recall are States andTraces.
 In addition, an Import (Data) option lets you recall a number of data types stored in CSV files (as used by Excel and other spreadsheet programs).

-NOTE Multiple xSA instances share the same register and file location where you want to recall from.
+NOTE In products that run multiple instances of the X-Series Application, all instances share the same register and file location where you want to recall from.